 Tommy’s ass starts pulsing, just from the thought of Huck.
 He wants to be fucked himself, even while he’s pumping away with Tray.
 He moans in pleasure but also regrets he needs dick so badly.

 Jace watches this porno scene for some time.
 He can read all of Tommy’s thoughts and feelings.
 The moment is right for Teen Jesus to save the boy’s conflicted soul.
-On his knees behind Tommy’s pumping butt, he bends down and starts licking the puckering butthole in front of him.
+On his knees behind Tommy’s pumping butt, he teases the puckering butt hole in front of him.

-“Ah, ah,” Tommy moans as he imagined it is Huck making his asshole feel so tingly and excited.
-He thrusts fully into Tray, holding himself there as the butt licking he receives massages his hole and makes him relax.
-Pulling back he feels as if a tongue enters his anal cavity.
-He arches to receive it, fully pulling his dick out of Tray.
+“Ah, ah,” Tommy moans as he imagines it is Huck making his asshole feel so tingly and excited.
+He keeps thrusting into Tray, holding himself there.
+His butt relaxes.
+He arches back to receive what is teasing his ass, fully pulling his dick out of Tray.
 She screams in need of the missing dick.
-He reenters her, thrusting deeply as Jace follows him downward, tongue moving inside Tommy with slight, rapid thrusts.
+He reenters her, thrusting deeply as Jace follows him downward, now fully inside Tommy with slight, rapid thrusts.
 It is more than Tommy can take.
 Out of control, Tommy’s dick fills the condom with bursts of teen sperm.
 Tray can feel the shots through the condom and arches with her second orgasm.
-Jace waits until Tommy’s bursts slow, then removing his tongue, thrusts his straining dick fully up Tommy’s ass.
+Jace waits until Tommy’s bursts slow, then pumps Tommy relentlessly.

 Tray screams and pushes Tommy’s writhing body off of her.